zeitmaschinen/GalleryFlow/README.md

 ### 5. Additional Notes

 - The backend and frontend must both be running for full functionality.
+- **Auto-Update Feature:**
+    - GalleryFlow uses [watchdog](https://pypi.org/project/watchdog/) to monitor your folders for changes.
+    - When you add, remove, or modify images, the backend notifies the frontend via WebSocket, and the gallery updates instantly—keeping your view always in sync.
 - For production builds, see the Deployment section below.

 ## Configuration